Society of American Period Furniture Makers

 Ohio River Valley Chapter

 As always, I would like to thank each presenter for stepping up and doing a great job!!
-As always, we had a lot of lively discussions during the presentations.
-A BIG THANK YOU to all of the presenters and to all those who added to the discussions.
+In addition, we had a lot of lively discussions during the presentations with other methods and tips being discussed.
+Again, a BIG THANK YOU to all of the presenters and to all those who added to the discussions.

 We started our meeting with introductions of new chapter members and another who joined SAPFM at this meeting.

 For Show & Tell, we had some very nice and unique pieces including a Pennsylvania Spice Box that was sized for jewelry, Russ Tipton’s carved shell-top corner cupboard (Gottshall), a taper leg jig, and a discussion on how to layout drawers in chest of drawers (without a tape measure) with two dividers.

 The demonstrations started out with Dan Reahard showing his current project: a demilune table attributed to Levin S Tarr of Baltimore MD that is in the Williamsburg collection.
 Since this was a work in progress, Dan was able to disassemble the legs, apron and back stretcher to show his construction joints.
 He based his construction methods on Steve Latta’s Fine Woodworking article on a Baltimore card table.
 This table is very similar to Steve’s table that was featured on the cover of the magazine, except Dan’s table did not have the gate leg and top leaf.
 Dan did a great job describing how he did the bricking to build the apron and how he attached the legs to the apron.
 The two front legs were attach the way Steve Latta described and the back legs used mortise and tenon joints.
 It will be a spectacular piece when he gets finished.